charminULTRA/Klipper-Input-Shaping-MK3S-Upgrade/README.md

 Latest  updates:

 4/19/2025
 - Guidance update - Reworked PrusaSlicer settings based on latest version (2.9.2 at time of writing).
+Updated IS instructions based on current Klipper.
 - Macros update - Print start and purge chagned to be more like the MK4.
 Print end will raise toolhead to at least 50mm for easier access to clean leftover filament before next start.
+- IS update - Include support for BIGTREETECH (BTT) ADXL345 accelerometer board.

 4/17/2024 - Guidance update - In PrusaSlicer, Print Settings > Advanced: DISABLE "Arc Fitting" - G2/G3 should not be used with Klipper and is not necessary.